AsuweRich/S.E_Bounty/simple_shell/README.md

 ### 10\. cd
 #advanced

-SSimple shell 1.0 +
+Simple shell 1.0 +

 Implement the builtin command `cd`:

-Changes the current directory of the process.
+- Changes the current directory of the process.
-Command syntax: `cd [DIRECTORY]`
+- Command syntax: `cd [DIRECTORY]`
-If no argument is given to `cd` the command must be interpreted like `cd $HOME` You have to handle the command `cd -`
+- If no argument is given to `cd` the command must be interpreted like `cd $HOME`
+- You have to handle the command `cd -`
-You have to update the environment variable PWD when you change directory `man chdir`, `man getcwd`
+- You have to update the environment variable PWD when you change directory

+`man chdir`, `man getcwd`

 **Repo:**